Grants in Asian American Research

 You will be asked to provide:

-• An abstract of up to 250 words
+• A title and an abstract of up to 250 words

 • Budget and budget justification/rationale (as pdf, with filename: lastname_firstname_budget.pdf)

-• Statement of project (as pdf; 750 words max, with filename: lastname_firstname_statement.pdf) Please include last name, first name at the top of the page.
+• Statement of project (as pdf; 750 words max - not including references, with filename: lastname_firstname_statement.pdf) Please include last name, first name at the top of the page.
 Please identify specific outcomes that the funding will make possible and include a timeline for the project.
 If there are any co-PI’s or other collaborators, please include that information in the statement.

 • CV (of PIs) (as pdf; 3 pages max, with filename: lastname_firstname_CV.pdf)